Movie Review: Star Wars Episode VIII: The Last Jedi (2017)

 You Can't See New Worlds Long Enough to Enjoy Them

 My mom noticed this and she loves the Original Trilogy.
 The film never stays on one planet long enough for you to really get a feel for it, to see what it’s like and all the interesting alien creatures on each planet.
 We’re rushed from one planet to the next back and forth between them just to move the “plot” along.

 Star Wars has so many interesting planets and George made sure we got to see them enough so we could remember them, I remember all the planets from the Original Trilogy, the Prequels, not so much outside of the one that was part of the main plot, but I still remember most of them, I can’t really remember much about any of the new planets in this Trilogy, and specifically this movie.

 Did you like The Last Jedi?

 This movie is the most boring Star Wars movie to date.
-All the Star Wars movies have their slow sections, usually in the middle, but in The Last Jedi, EVERYTHING is slow, dull and mostly uninteresting.
+All the Star Wars movies have their slow sections, usually in the middle, but in The Last Jedi, EVERYTHING is slow, dull, and uninteresting.

 This movie has horrendous pacing, on top of the ridiculous storytelling and character derailment due to atrocious character writing!

 The Visual Effects Are Amazing!